Ujwal-23/Chatbot-for-FAQs/README.md

 ## Usage

 1. **Opening the Webpage**:
-   - If you opened the `faq.html` file directly, the page will load in your web browser displaying "Frequently Asked Questions."
+   - If you opened the `index.html` file directly, the page will load in your web browser displaying "Frequently Asked Questions."

-2. **Interacting with the FAQ**:
+2. **Interacting with the faq**:
    - The page will automatically fetch the questions and answers from the provided JSON file (`faqs.json`) and display them under the title.

 3. **Check the JSON File**:
-   - Ensure that the `faqs.json` file is in the same directory as the `faq.html` file, or update the path in your JavaScript code if it is located elsewhere.
+   - Ensure that the `faqs.json` file is in the same directory as the `index.html` file, or update the path in your JavaScript code if it is located elsewhere.

 ## Libraries